By Jared Chausow

 By Albert Samaha

-Boundaries: Brooklyn-Queens Expressway to the west, Grand Central Expressway to the north, Junction Boulevard to the east, and Roosevelt Avenue to the south
+Boundaries: Northern Boulevard to the north, Junction Boulevard to the east, Roosevelt Avenue to the south, and 69th Street to the west.